 For example, QUIC is a transport layer protocol sometimes dubbed TCP/2, which demands multiple streams of encrypted UDP data with no regard for the network state and which deny the network operator any insight into the encrypted traffic.
 Other complications are that individual users may change location or behaviour to adapt to the available service.
 The hardware may also influence performance, with video processing being a key bottleneck.

 The result is that the different components of the system interact in immensely complex ways.
 What can a network operator do to control the overall user experience?
-Is their only option adding network capacity, or can they negotiate more efficient trade-offs between loading, customer/service prioritisation, bandwidth?
+Is their only option adding network capacity, or can they negotiate more efficient trade-offs between loading, customer/service prioritization, bandwidth?

-Characterising the instantaneous link quality
+Characterizing the instantaneous link quality

 The network operator knows the traffic profile and is aware of dropped packets and connections.
-It can characterise the instantaneous link quality; the block error rate and latency as well as detailed information on MIMO rank and spatial beam-forming metrics (in the case of a mobile service).
+It can characterize the instantaneous link quality; the block error rate and latency as well as detailed information on MIMO rank and spatial beam-forming metrics (in the case of a mobile service).
 It knows the approximate location of users and can (with due regard for privacy) track performance against location, time of day and bearer types.

 Thus, the network operator has access to enormous amounts of data, and the application of AI, which can infer complex properties from raw data, is an attractive option.
 But the problem is mapping this data to the intangible user happiness when separated from the users experience by the intervening application.

 This is a system-level problem, where the end-points of the system are accessible but intervening elements, such as applications, must be treated as black boxes.
-Similar problems have been successfully solved in fields such as language recognition and autonomous driving by the application of end-to-end deep learning,where a single optimisation criterion is used to enhance the system.
+Similar problems have been successfully solved in fields such as language recognition and autonomous driving by the application of end-to-end deep learning,where a single optimization criterion is used to enhance the system.

 Linking experience to raw network traffic

-As an initial step, operator data could be used to characterise the behaviour of unidentified applications in the field, in terms of the demands they make on the network under different conditions.
+As an initial step, operator data could be used to characterize the behaviour of unidentified applications in the field, in terms of the demands they make on the network under different conditions.
 The key to this dataset would be to capture the relationship between a user’s experience of an application and the raw network traffic behind that experience.
 Imagine something akin to a clinical trial – because collecting this experimentally would require observing users as they interacted with a set of common applications and labelling segments of network traffic data with the users' experience.

 As is common in many emerging AI applications, collecting large volumes of this type of data is fairly costly and therefore experimentally collected data should be augmented by simulations and AI-synthesised data.
 In this case, AI-synthesised data can be generated through a neural network (specifically a generative adversarial network) which has learned the relationship between user experience and raw network traffic and so can create new examples.